ZackJorquera/petsc-rs/README.md

     A.set_from_options()?;
     A.set_up()?;

-    /*
-        Assemble matrix
+    // Assemble matrix:
-    */
+    // Note, `PetscScalar` could be a complex number, so best practice is to instead of giving
+    // float literals (i.e. `1.5`) when a function takes a `PetscScalar` wrap in in a `from`
+    // call.
+E.x. `PetscScalar::from(1.5)`.
+This will do nothing if `PetscScalar` in a real number,
+    // but if `PetscScalar` is complex it will construct a complex value which the imaginary part being
+    // set to `0`.
     A.assemble_with((0..n).map(|i| (-1..=1).map(move |j| (i,i+j))).flatten()
-            .filter(|&(i, j)| i < n && j < n) // we could also filter out negatives, but assemble_with does that for us .map(|(i,j)| if i == j { (i, j, 2.0) }
+            .filter(|&(i, j)| i < n && j < n) // we could also filter out negatives, but assemble_with does that for us .map(|(i,j)| if i == j { (i, j, PetscScalar::from(2.0)) }
-                         else { (i, j, -1.0) }),
+                         else { (i, j, PetscScalar::from(-1.0)) }),
         InsertMode::INSERT_VALUES, MatAssemblyType::MAT_FINAL_ASSEMBLY)?;

-    /*
-        Set exact solution; then compute right-hand-side vector.
+    // Set exact solution; then compute right-hand-side vector. u.set_all(PetscScalar::from(1.0))?;
-    */
-    u.set_all(1.0)?;
     Mat::mult(&A, &u, &mut b)?;

-    /* - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
+    // - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
-                Create the linear solver and set various options
+    //          Create the linear solver and set various options
-     - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - */
+    // - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
     let mut ksp = petsc.ksp_create()?;

-    /*
-        Set operators.
-Here the matrix that defines the linear system also serves as the matrix that defines the preconditioner.
+    // Set operators.
+Here the matrix that defines the linear system
-    */
+    // also serves as the matrix that defines the preconditioner.
     #[allow(non_snake_case)]
     let rc_A = std::rc::Rc::new(A);
     ksp.set_operators(Some(rc_A.clone()), Some(rc_A.clone()))?;

-    /*
-        Set linear solver defaults for this problem (optional).
+    // Set linear solver defaults for this problem (optional).
-        - By extracting the KSP and PC contexts from the KSP context, we can then directly call any KSP and PC routines to set various options.
+    // - By extracting the KSP and PC contexts from the KSP context,
+    //     we can then directly call any KSP and PC routines to set
+    //     various options.
-        - The following four statements are optional; all of these parameters could alternatively be specified at runtime via KSPSetFromOptions();
+    // - The following four statements are optional; all of these
-    */
+    //     parameters could alternatively be specified at runtime via
+    //     `KSP::set_from_options()`.
     let pc = ksp.get_pc_mut()?;
     pc.set_type(PCType::PCJACOBI)?;
     ksp.set_tolerances(Some(1.0e-5), None, None, None)?;

-    /*
-        Set runtime options, e.g.,
+    // Set runtime options, e.g.,
-            `-- -ksp_type <type> -pc_type <type> -ksp_monitor -ksp_rtol <rtol>`
+    //     `-ksp_type <type> -pc_type <type> -ksp_monitor -ksp_rtol <rtol>`
-        These options will override those specified above as long as KSPSetFromOptions() is called _after_ any other customization routines.
+    // These options will override those specified above as long as
-    */
+    // `KSP::set_from_options()` is called _after_ any other customization
+    // routines.
     ksp.set_from_options()?;

     /* - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -